Fox’s Glacier Mints is the leading boiled mint brand in Britain.

 Walter Richard Fox (1862 – 1951) was born to a Baptist Leicestershire farming family.
 He built up a wholesale grocery business on York Road in Leicester.

-Fox was an inventor, and in 1895 he began to manufacture confectionery.
+Fox was an inventor, and he began to manufacture confectionery from 1895.
 He was producing over 100 different lines by 1897.

-The business eventually passed to Eric Smart Fox (1890 – 1963), the son of Walter.
+The business eventually passed to his son, Eric Smart Fox (1890 – 1963).
 He had received training in the new American business methods and advertising techniques.

 Fox invented the Glacier Mint, by mistake in 1918.
 The transparent peppermints were originally called Clear Mint Fingers, and sold in large glass jars.
 Acting on his wife’s advice, Fox renamed the sweets Glacier Mints in 1919.